-Bloombera School of Public Program for Appropriate Technology in Health Save the Children US neonatal and child mortality and accelerating progress toward achieving Millennium Development Goals (MDGs) 4 and 5.
+John Snow, Inc. Johns Hopkins University Bloomberg School of Public Health Program for Appropriate Technology in Health Save the Children US

+The Maternal and Child Health Integrated Project (MCHIP) is the USAID Bureau for Global Health's flagship maternal, neonatal and child health (MNCH) program, which focuses on reducing maternal, neonatal and child mortality and accelerating progress toward achieving Millennium Development Goals (MDGs) 4 and 5.
 MCHIP is a follow-up field support activity to JHPIEGO's previous Maternal Health Project, ACCESS, which supported the Government of Ethiopia's (GOE) Health Extension Program (HEP) to train Health Extension Workers (HEWs) in clean and safe delivery.